clarafy/clarafy.github.io/research.md

 title: research
 ---

-I work on statistical learning and inference problems that arise in *data-driven design*: the design of novel objects with desired properties, such as proteins, small molecules, or materials, in a way that is learned from data.
-How should we train predictive models to be trustworthy when used for design?
-How can we reason about and quantify uncertainty when we deploy design algorithms?
+I work on statistical learning and inference problems that arise in *data-driven design*: the design of novel objects with desired properties, such as proteins or small molecules, in a way that is learned from data.
+How can we quantify uncertainty or estimate risk when we deploy design algorithms?
+How can we understand the inductive biases of generative models used for design?
 I am particularly interested in these questions in the context of protein design.

 I also maintain an interest in applications of machine learning for exploring life in our last great frontier, the ocean.